13 Facts About Costco's Rotisserie Chicken You Need to Know

 Few things are as satisfying as a supermarket rotisserie chicken.
-The birds are perfectly cooked and seasoned, the skin is crispy, and they're ready to take home and serve.
-But if there's one star of the pack, it's the Costco rotisserie chicken, which costs just $4.99 and is bigger than the birds you'll find at many supermarkets.
+When done right, the birds are perfectly cooked and seasoned, the skin is crispy, and they're ready to take home and serve.
+However, if there's one star of the pack, it's Costco's rotisserie chicken, which costs just $4.99 and is bigger than many birds you'll find at other grocery stores.

 Costco hasn't raised the price since 2009.

-The rotisserie chicken is a major loss leader for Costco.
+The chicken is reported to be a major loss leader for Costco.

-You'll always find it at the back of the store.
+You'll always find the chicken in the back of the store.

-You don't have to visit every Costco in America to know that you'll always find the rotisserie chicken at the back of the store.
-That's because its placement there is a corporate strategy.
+You don't have to visit every Costco in America to know that you'll always find the rotisserie chicken in the back of the warehouse.
+That's because its placement is a corporate strategy.

-The idea is that as customers make their way to the back of the store for the rotisserie chicken, they will pass through lots of other aisles, picking up plenty of other, more expensive items along the way.
+The idea is that as customers make their way to the back of the store for the rotisserie chicken, they will pass through several aisles, picking up plenty of other more expensive items along the way.

 You can't roast it yourself for any cheaper.

-Theoretically, the cheapest way to buy chicken is by picking up the whole uncooked bird, because you won't be paying for someone to cut it into parts or prepare or cook it.
-That's not true at Costco, however, where the rotisserie chickens are actually cheaper than whole, uncooked birds.
+Theoretically, the cheapest way to buy chicken is by picking up the whole uncooked bird because you won't be paying for someone to cut it into parts, or prepare it, or cook it.
+However, that's not true at Costco, where the rotisserie chickens are actually cheaper than whole, uncooked birds.

-Costco rotisserie chickens always weigh around three pounds cooked.
+The rotisserie chickens typically weigh around three pounds cooked.

-While the rotisserie birds you might find at a supermarket weigh around two pounds, Costco's birds clock in closer to three pounds.
+While the rotisserie birds you might find at a supermarket typically weigh around two pounds, Costco's birds clock in at around three pounds.
 You might even bring home a bird that's more than three pounds, making the $4.99 price point an even bigger bargain.
-Just don't expect a bird that weighs more than six pounds, because those won't fit on the rotisserie spits.
+Just don't expect a bird that weighs more than six pounds because those won't fit on the rotisserie spits.

 The ingredients are simple—but the spices are still a mystery.